apache/cordova-docs/www/docs/en/1.5.0/guide/upgrading/blackberry/index.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: Upgrading Cordova BlackBerry
 ---

 Upgrading Cordova BlackBerry
 ============================

-This document is for people who need to upgrade their Cordova versions from an older version to a current version of Cordova.
+This document is for people who need to upgrade their Cordova versions from an older [version](../../../phonegap/storage/parameters/version.html) to a current [version](../../../phonegap/storage/parameters/version.html) of Cordova.
 1.4.1
 Note: 1.5.0 represents a semi-major change to the PhoneGap/Cordova project!
 All references to PhoneGap have been changed to Cordova.